-Claudia Koval is an American Jazz vocalist and a songwriter who hails from Canada.
+Claudia Koval is a Canadian born Jazz vocalist and a songwriter who lived in Los Angeles for forty years.
 She studied classical piano as a young girl in Edmonton, and later classical voice at the University of Victoria – where she simultaneously performed with a local jazz trio.

 She temporarily moved back to Edmonton, at that time known as Canada’s “Jazz City.”
 Claudia sang in various venues in Edmonton, often performing alongside well-known Canadian artists, such as P.J.
 Perry, and was honored to be the first Canadian female singer for American trombonist Bob Stroup, who co-founded Edmonton’s Grant McEwan College Jazz Program (which she attended).

 Before moving to Los Angeles on a music scholarship, she also participated in a Jazz Camp at the Banff School of Fine Arts studying & singing with American Blues artist, “Big” Miller.

 Once settled in Los Angles, Claudia furthered her music studies at the Dick Grove School of Music in Studio City where she graduated with honors in the Composing and Arranging Program (CAP).
 Here she composed and arranged for various contemporary styles, which culminated in her final project for a 40 - piece orchestra.

 She then took an extended “detour” from her musical ventures, obtaining an MBA at UCLA, and focusing on a second career in entertainment business management in Los Angeles until 2014.
 Happily, Claudia is now pursuing a re-inspired career as a singer and song-writer.